-But we all know it and we’re all annoyed by it, when it happens: I am talking about missed deadlines or delayed projects.
+But we all know it, and we’re all annoyed by it when it happens: I am talking about missed deadlines or delayed projects.
 Why do people or companies not honor their deadlines commitments?
 In most cases, this isn’t ill will.
 This frequently involves poor planning and just assuming that it will all work out somehow.
-But very often it doesn’t.
+But very often, it doesn’t.

-Need a software om time?
+Need an efficient software on time?

 Reasons for Untimely Development

-People often do not succeed in completing projects within the timeline, not by their own fault.
+People often do not succeed in completing projects within the timeline, not by their fault.
 The more complex the project is, the more factors have to be considered.
 Here are some of them:

 Ways of Cooperation and Risk to Miss Deadline

 This is the most reliable form to cooperate that we may offer regarding timely completion.
 It means that the full-cycle development team will work under your project.
 Together with the customer, we agree on the project scope, requirements, and deadlines.
 In case of any unforeseen circumstances, we can revise the content by prioritizing requirements.